qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 To create a shift of a line layer, you must first go into editing mode and activate the
 |mActionOffsetCurve| :sup:`Offset Curve` tool.
 Then click on a feature to shift it.
-Move the mouse and click where wanted or enter the desired distance in the user input widget. the cross to .
+Move the mouse and click where wanted or enter the desired distance in the user input widget.
 Your changes may then be saved with the|mActionSaveEdits|:sup:`Save Layer Edits` tool.

 |qg| options dialog (Digitizing tab then **Curve offset tools** section) allows
 you to configure some parameters like **Join style**, **Quadrant segments**,